AstraBert/SearchPhi/README.md

 ### Usage note

-> ⚠️ _The python application was successfully developed and tested on a Windows 10.0.22631 machine, with 32GB RAM, 16 core CPU and Nvidia GEFORCE RTX4050 GPU (6GB, cuda version 12.3), python version 3.11.9_
+> ⚠️ _The Streamlit application was successfully developed and tested on a Windows 10.0.22631 machine, with 32GB RAM, 16 core CPU and Nvidia GEFORCE RTX4050 GPU (6GB, cuda version 12.3), python version 3.11.9_

 > ⚠️ _The Docker container was successfully tested on a Windows 10.0.22631 machine and on a Ubuntu 22.04.3 machine_

-Although being at a good stage of development, the application is in beta and might still contain bugs and have OS/hardware incompatibilities.
+Although being at a good stage of development, the application is a `beta` and might still contain bugs and have OS/hardware/python version incompatibilities.

 ## Demo

-You can try out SearchPhi on [this HuggingFace Space]()https://huggingface.co/spaces/as-cle-bert/SearchPhi).
+You can try out SearchPhi on [this HuggingFace Space](https://huggingface.co/spaces/as-cle-bert/SearchPhi).

 Here's a video demo of what it can do: